Bryan-Walther/UR2-Robot-Arm-C-Sharp-Code/README.md

 # Unified Robotics II Robot Arm C# Code

+Was having dificulties with VS: Most recent version is found under the Primary Branch

 Overview
 -
 Design, Build, and Program a small robotic arm capable of locating, picking up, and sorting triangles and squares.